percona/psmdb-docs/source/authentication.rst

 This section describes an example configuration suitable only to test out the external authentication functionality in a non-production environment.
-Use common sense to adapt these guidelines to your production.
+Use common sense to adapt these guidelines to your production environment.

 The following components are required: